+Figure 1 Shows wavy or zigzag fashion

 The incision was infiltrated with diluted adren- aline saline 1/200000 to minimize scalp bleeding.
 Then the scalp was dissected anteriorly in the frontal and temporal region in subgalial plan.
 The dissection stopped 1 finger breadth above the supra orbital rim and dissection plane advanced to be subperiosteal . until we reached the supraorbital rim, where the supra orbital nerves and vessels were freed and dissected to preserve them the posterior scalp flap was then dissected posteriorly.
+(Figure 1)